shaloo/docs.arcana/docs/how-to-use-auth.md

 Use the {{config.extra.arcana.dashboard_name}} to [[configure-auth|register and configure]] your application as per the [[use-cases| use case]].
 The app registration process assigns a unique **{{config.extra.arcana.app_address}}** to every application.
 The **{{config.extra.arcana.app_address}}** is required for integrating your application with the {{config.extra.arcana.sdk_name}}.

-Enable and configure the requisite [authentication providers]({{page.meta.arcana.root_rel_path}}/howto/config_social/index.md) so that the app users can choose one to easily onboard the app.
+Enable and configure the requisite [[index-config-social-providers|authentication providers]] so that the app users can choose one to easily onboard the app.

 See [[configure-auth|how to configure app]] and the [[dashboard-user-guide|{{config.extra.arcana.dashboard_name}} User Guide]] for details.